teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <hr class="tall">

-# Fraternal Twins: Is the Clone "Substantially Similar" to the Original?
+# Fraternal Twins: Are the Games "Substantially Similar"?

 For more creative and original games, the question isn't whether the games are identical, it's whether the clone is "substantially similar" to the original.
 This is where copyright law gets murky.
 Copyright infringement isn't just about *how much* of the original game was copied, it's about *what types* of games elements were copied.